A Woman's Vengeance

 A Woman's Vengeance is a 1948 American film noir drama mystery film directed by Zoltán Korda and starring Charles Boyer, Ann Blyth, Jessica Tandy, Cedric Hardwicke, Rachel Kempson, and Mildred Natwick.
-The screenplay by Aldous Huxley was based on his 1922 short story "The Gioconda Smile".
-The film was released by Universal-International.
+The screenplay by Aldous Huxley was based on his 1922 novelette The Gioconda Smile.
+The film was produced and released by Universal Pictures.

 Plot

 Henry Maurier rebounds from the death of wife Emily by marrying a much younger woman, Doris, upsetting another woman, Janet, who is in love with him.
 Suspicions grow that Henry might have hurried along his wife's death with poison, until eventually he finds himself condemned to death for a murder he didn't commit.